Aigis421/empower-quarter-car-suspension/README.md

 ### How to Execute

 - Download
-	- MassSpringDamper_simulink.slx
-	- BaselineQuarterCarMultibody.slx
+	- Suspension_Sim.m
-	- Simscape_Matlab.m
+	- Solver_simulink.slx
+- Ensure both files are stored in the same folder
-- Open in MATLAB
+- Open Suspension_Sim.m in MATLAB
-	- Simscape_Matlab.m
-- Run
+	- Run .m file and input requested values in command window
-	- Simscape_Matlab.m
+	- wait for results

 ## Approach